-I am so appreciative of being able to look after people's homes and pets in return for accommodation.
-It helped make fast tracking completing my degree a possibility in a year, which is fantastic, and in general, it's just a wonderful way to stay in places for longer periods of time than would otherwise be possible.
-It certainly suits my globetrotting personality, and has been giving me the chance to really crack on with my writing while seeing more of the world and sometimes teaching on-line.
+I am so appreciative of being able to look after people's homes and pets in return for welcoming places to stay.
+It helped make fast tracking completing my degree a possibility in a year, which was fantastic, and in general, it's been a wonderful way to stay in places for longer periods of time than would otherwise be possible.
 As I love all animals and seem to have a wonderful rapport with them, it really is a win/win.

 In my time housesitting, I have looked after a wide variety of dogs, cats, horses, exotic birds, reptiles, a pig and chickens!
 I've helped in training a young lab, and had to give daily medication, including pills, to dogs, cats and horses.
 Some rescued animals in particular had personality issues reacting badly to other dogs and so on, which I coped with well.
-I've had to take animals occasionally to vets - one emergency, otherwise routine, fortunately all survived (most noteable was a large cross breed dog suffering from paralysis in its back legs after a tick bite - speedy intervention saved her!).
-I looked after two very sickly cats on medication twice a day, one who had cancer and was having treatment for some weeks while the owners were away.
+I've had to take animals occasionally to vets - one emergency, otherwise routine, fortunately all survived (most notable was a large cross breed dog suffering from paralysis in its back legs after a tick bite - my speedy intervention saved her!).
+I looked after two very sickly cats on medication twice a day, one who had cancer and was having weekly treatment for some weeks while the owners were away.

 I enjoy weeding when it comes to gardens if I have the time, as I find it very relaxing.
 I am also accustomed to tending/watering veggie gardens and looking after pools.

-I have had an on-going connection with Zanzibar, Tanzania, volunteering and organising other volunteers, as well as being the co-organiser of a project to bring 40 donated computers to a village from Oman in 2010.
+I have had an on-going connection with Zanzibar, Tanzania, volunteering and organizing other volunteers, as well as being the co-organizer of a project to bring 40 donated computers to a village from Oman in 2010.
 Also see Volunteering Zanzibar Facebook which I oversee.
 You can find my resume of work and life experience on Linkedin.

 I look forward to hearing from you if you think we can help each other out :)